slim71/SpartanLIFT/doc/Naming convention.md

 `commence[...]`
 The main module actually initiates operations triggered by another module.

+`initiate[...]`
+The main module itself activates a functionality carried on by another module.

 `is[...]`
 The main module computes and returns a flag to the requiring module.